SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/Detector_geometry.md

 > **TODO** people with more exact knowledge feel free to add it here (also mentioning `icaruscode` version when referring to world coordinates)

-### Neutrinos from Main Injector target and decay pipe
+### Neutrinos from Main Injector target and decay pipe (NuMI)

-> **TODO** people with approximate or exact knowledge feel free to add it here (also mentioning `icaruscode` version when referring to world coordinates)
+ICARUS position w.r.t.
+NuMI coordinates is described in SBN-doc-22998 (Aug 2021).
+Detector position for MC was updated in the following pull request: https://github.com/SBNSoftware/icaruscode/pull/230